kokkos/kokkos-kernels/docs/source/API/batched/dense/batched_getrf.rst

       invoke(const AViewType &A, const PivViewType &piv);
     };

-Computes an LU factorization of a general m-by-n matrix :math:`A` using partial pivoting with row interchanges.
+Computes a LU factorization of a general m-by-n matrix :math:`A` using partial pivoting with row interchanges.
 The factorization has the format
 :math:`A = P \cdot L \cdot U`

 where